leonyeh8/leonyeh.com/_posts/2015-02-11-it-is-more-difficult.md

 ---

 If you always do what you've always done, you'll always get what you've always had.
-This is suddenly not working
+This is suddenly not working.
+So make it work

 > Want shows up in what you say, expectation shows up in behaviour